 In fact, 2013 will be very lucky for those chief marketing officers and other digital marketers who can devise the right analytics strategies, processes and tactics (not to mention harness powerful tools and technologies) in support of their core business goals.

-13 Major Trends & Ideas That Will Shape the Analytics Landscape to Come
+13 Major Trends & Ideas That Will Shape Analytics in 2013

 1. Multi-channel or cross-channel tracking becomes the new Holy Grail: